gregtour/blog-posts/article2.md

 So, given the design of our language, let us consider what operations our stack-based intermediate representation will need.
 Given our arithmetic and conditional logic expressions we will want stack operations for all of the following:

-> NOT, MINUS, AND, OR, ADD, SUB, MULTIPLY, DIVIDE, MODULUS, COMPARE EQUAL, COMPARE UNEQUAL, COMPARE LESS THAN, COMPARE GREATER THAN, COMPARE LESS THAN OR EQUAL, COMPARE GREATER THAN OR EQUAL
+> NOT, MINUS, AND, OR, ADD, SUBTRACT, MULTIPLY, DIVIDE, MODULUS, CMP EQUAL, CMP LESS, CMP GREATER

-Each of these will consume one or two parameters from the stack (popping off the stack) and produce one result (pushing on to the stack).
-Given that some of our logic expressions in comparison are duplicitous, we will remove some of them to simplify and build them from composite statements.
+Each of these will consume one or two parameters from the stack (popping off of the stack) and produce one result (pushing onto the stack).

-So instead we will have:

-> NOT, MINUS, AND, OR, ADD, SUB, MULTIPLY, DIVIDE, MODULUS, COMPARE EQUAL, COMPARE LESS THAN, COMPARE GREATER THAN

-Using our NOT operation, we can implement the other three comparisons with a single extra stack instruction.

 This basically covers the implementation of all of our basic expression rules.
+In the case of comparing inequality, testing if values are greater than or equal, or testing if values are less than or equal, we will use the operations CMP EQUAL, CMP LESS, or CMP GREATER followed by a NOT operation to negate the result.

 To cover assignment statements and retrieving values from variables we will add stack instructions for